syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-Initialize the data object in view model class in order to bind in 'DataObject' property of 'SfDataForm'.
+Initialize the data object in view model class to bind in the 'DataObject' property of 'SfDataForm'.

 {% tabs %}
 {% highlight C# %}